 How to stop heavy bleeding without the pill or a hysterectomy

 Alternatives to HRT

 Some women worry that hormone replacement (HRT) might be their only option - but there is an alternative!
-Herbal medicine and other natural therapies are very effective for lessening many of the symptoms you might experience during menopause.
+Food intake, herbal medicine and other natural therapies are very effective for lessening many of the symptoms you might experience during menopause.

 "I have been feeling great - no hot flushes for months.